djlcp/coding-programme/Session 2 - Intro to HTML & CSS/notes.md

 - [CSS-Tricks - Specificity](https://css-tricks.com/specifics-on-css-specificity/)
 - For rules with the same specificity, the last one takes precedence
 - Be as specific as you need to when defining rules.
 Try to use a flat CSS structure that doesnt mimic your HTML.
 - Use classes as much as possible.
-Hardly ever use IDs (unless you need to reference the element in Javascript)
+Never use IDs (unless you need to reference the element in Javascript)

 ### Everything is a box.
 - Important to know how the box model works